-Mosul: Iraq forces storm village near airport
+Battle for Mosul: Iraqi forces take key village near airport from ISIS

 Mosul operation: Iraqi-led forces push into key city

 Iraqi forces advance in tanks and armored vehicles toward the village of Sheikh Younis, south of Mosul, on Sunday, February 19, as part of an offensive to reclaim western Mosul from ISIS fighters.
-Prime Minister Haider al-Abadi described the operation as a "new dawn" in the liberation of Mosul, ISIS' last major stronghold in the country.
+Prime Minister Haider al-Abadi described the operation as a "new dawn" in the liberation of Mosul, Iraq's second-largest city and ISIS' last major stronghold in the country.

 Mosul operation: Iraqi-led forces push into key city

-Residents of Mosul cross a bridge that was destroyed by ISIS fighters in the al-Sukkar neighborhood of Mosul on January 21, after Iraqi leaders declared victory in east Mosul.
+Mosul residents cross a damaged bridge in the al-Sukkar neighborhood on Saturday, January 21.
+Mosul's eastern half was liberated in January, al-Abadi reported.

 Mosul operation: Iraqi-led forces push into key city